 An annual countywide Tribal Villages Celebration honors local elders and tribal members and increases cultural awareness.
 This event targets all Trinity County grade three and four students and their teachers, and provides authentic activities aligned to California State Standards, and to standards in the Visual and Performing Arts, Social Science-History, Science, and Reading/Language Arts.
 Ongoing professional development for participating staff members and parental involvement activities supplement and enhance the site programs.
 Trinity County Office of Education has created a curriculum resource guide for teachers that focuses on local American Indian topics, including standards-based activities.

 The program serves an estimated 80 children, kindergarten through grade four in four school districts.

 Tuolumne, CA 95379

-The purpose of the program is to support educational and culturally related needs of Native American students.
-The program serves Kindergarten through fourth grade students during the school day with Reading and Language Arts, in Title I. Pre-kindergarten students will also be served during the school day but separately.
+The Summerville Elementary School District AIECE program's purpose is to support the educational and culturally related needs of Native American students.
+The program serves kindergarten through grade four students during the school day with Reading and Language Arts, in Title I. Pre-kindergarten students will also be served during the school day but separately.
 There is an after school homework program that supports students with all homework and small group tutoring in reading, language arts and math.
-We have a Rancheria nearby that extends invitations to cultural events during and after school throughout the year.
+The nearby Rancheria extends invitations to cultural events during throughout the year.
+The Rancheria also provides language materials for our program.
 Our program continues to evolve to help meet the needs of our students with positive interactions with those around them, educationally, culturally, and socially.

 Marysville Joint Unified School District